weyoss/redis-smq/packages/redis-smq/docs/api/classes/QueueDeadLetteredMessages.md

 # Class: QueueDeadLetteredMessages

-Manages dead-lettered messages in a queue.
+Manages audited dead-lettered messages in a queue.

 Dead-lettered messages are those that have failed processing multiple times and exceeded their retry limits.
 When the system is configured to audit them,